GENERAL TERMS & CONDITIONS OF SALE

 – Sale –

-The following General Terms and Conditions apply a) directly to all relationships pertaining to sales contracts and b) when applied accordingly, also to all other legal relation-ships between CUREFCO (herinafter “Seller”), contractors, corporate bodies under public law and special funds under public law as well as consumers (herinafter “Buyer”).
+The following General Terms and Conditions apply a) directly to all relationships pertaining to sales contracts and b) when applied accordingly, also to all other legal relation-ships between CUREFCO (hereinafter “Seller”), contractors, corporate bodies under public law and special funds under public law as well as consumers (hereinafter “Buyer”).
 Contractor constitutes every natural or legal person or incorporated partnership which upon the formation of a legal transaction acts in accordance with exercising its intended business activities or professional self-employment; consumer constitutes such natural person with whom we enter a business relation without being able to assign the status of business activity or professional self-employment to the same.

 Opposing or different General Terms and Conditions of the Buyer do not form part of the contract even if the Seller performs a contract without having expressly objected to such Terms and Conditions